iBaby Care M7 Wi-Fi Review

 We test EMF readings to determine how one monitor compares to another.
 Given the potential for outside EMF interference and other influences on readings, it is impossible to say the EMF you will experience in your home, we can only remark on how this model compared to the others in the review.
 The M7 has an average reading of 1.42 V/m when placed 6 ft from the reading device.
 This reading is more than the other wi-fi options we tested but less than the dedicated monitors that were largely over 2 V/m.
 EMF exposure will decrease as you move away from the device, so you should place any camera as far away from your baby as possible for it to still be useful.

 Wi-Fi monitors naturally come with security risks that are not a problem for dedicated monitors.
-Manufacturers make efforts to limit, prevent, or mitigate these potential problems but there is still possible risks you should consider when choosing a wi-fi monitor.
+Manufacturers make efforts to limit, prevent, or mitigate these potential problems but there are still possible risks you should consider when choosing a wi-fi monitor.

 In our research concerning the security and privacy of wi-fi options, we found information on the iBaby M6.
 The M6 has inherent risks in the design of the monitor.
 While the information may not pertain to the other iBaby options, we did discuss the concerns with the company to gain a better insight into the steps they've taken to improve security.
 After repeated attempts for comment, we finally got an email from the co-founder pointing to a statement on their website posted in 2015.
 For more information, you can read their statement and the article we found.
 For more information on security testing, you should read this article.